 Depending on your circumstances, for example, if you are working or when an insurance claim has been settled, you may have to pay some or all of this back at a later date.

 If you are means-tested for an Urgent Needs Payment, all capital/property (except your home) is taken into account and assessed as means.

-In a means test the Department of Social Protection examines all your sources of income.
+In a means test, the Department of Employment Affairs and Social Protection examines all your sources of income.
 Sometimes a certain amount of income or income from particular sources is not taken into account and these are often referred to as income disregards.
 However, in the means test for an Urgent Needs Payment, all capital/property (except your home) is taken into account and assessed as means – there are no disregards for capital.

 The amount of payment you get will depend on the type of assistance that you need.

 To apply for an Urgent Needs Payment you will need:

 - Personal Public Service (PPS) numbers for yourself, your spouse, civil partner or cohabitant and your children

 - Evidence of any income or social welfare assistance you are getting

 a decision on an Urgent Needs Payment to the Social Welfare Appeals Office.